Israelwasike/Karamoja-crop-analysis-project/README.md

 * **Subcounty Crop Yield Population Data:** Contains information on crop yields and population by sub-county.
 ### Data
 Information about the datasets used, including their sources and any preprocessing steps.<br>
 The project uses crop yield data from the Uganda Karamoja District region for the year 2017.
-Data was cleaned and merged using Python, and spatial files were loaded and viewd in Tableau Desktop
+Data was cleaned using Python, and spatial files were loaded and viewd in Tableau Desktop
 ### Objectives
 The goal of this analysis is to develop an interactive visualization tool that provides insights into crop yields across different districts and sub-counties in Karamoja for the 2017 crop season.
 By analyzing and visualizing the data, we aim to:<br>
 1. **Identify Patterns:** Understand the distribution of crop yields across various regions.<br>